 - Who is in your network of support?
 It’s a good idea to assemble a list of your parents’ close friends and neighbors, as well as other members of the family who will be open to assist in the event of emergency, or just as your parents’ abilities change through aging.
 Prioritize the list in the order your parents prefer them to be contacted if a need arises, and then share the list with anybody who may have the need to reach out to them (including those on the list themselves).

-At Home With You Senior Care, we work with seniors and their loved ones throughout Columbia and the surrounding communities as they start planning long-term care goals.
+At Home With You Senior Care, we work with seniors and their loved ones throughout Hampstead and the surrounding communities as they start planning long-term care goals.
 Because our home care services are highly customized, we can begin providing assistance in just a few areas, for only a couple of hours each week, such as help with meals or housekeeping, and you can add in additional support over time as needed.

 Contact our aging care experts at 410-756-0959 for the trusted support your senior parents need to remain safe, comfortable, and thriving at home for a lifetime.
-We are always available to answer any questions you have, and also to schedule a no-cost in-home assessment to share more about our dedicated home care in Ellicott City and nearby areas.
+We are always available to answer any questions you have, and also to schedule a no-cost in-home assessment to share more about our dedicated home care in Hampstead and nearby areas.